djhemath/hemath.dev/content/blog/thank-you-stack-overflow.md

 Even now, I still land there often.
 I might've asked the AI first, but then I find myself on some old thread, reading through how someone solved a tricky bug in 2013 and someone else replied "thanks, still helping in 2024."
 And I smile, because same.

 So yeah.
-I don’t know where Stack Overflow’s headed.
+I don't know where Stack Overflow's headed.
 I hope it stays around.
-I hope people keep answering, keep asking, even if they could’ve just used AI.
-Because there’s value in seeing how real people solve real problems, the thought process, the gotchas, the humor, the long-winded explanations that end with "hope that helps lol."
+I hope people keep answering, keep asking, even if they could've just used AI.
+Because there's value in seeing how real people solve real problems, the thought process, the gotchas, the humor, the long-winded explanations that end with "hope that helps lol."

 It always did help.